GEEGABYTE1/Cube/README.md

-# Trading_Simulator-Python
+# Trading_Simulator
 Ever wanted to know what it feels like to trade with bitcoins?

-Try out this simulator to get a general overview of what it is like to trade cryptocurrency.
+This simulator gives the user a general overview of what it is like to trade cryptocurrency.